First Passage Percolation on Hyperbolic groups: Introduction

 It is well understood from the study of FPP in the Euclidean case that questions of fluctuations of the first passage times are intimately connected with the geometry of finite and semi-infinite geodesics.
 Indeed our proof of Theorem \ref{t:linvar} requires understanding the geometry of geodesics as well as semi-infinite geodesic rays, and yield some results that are interesting in their own right.

 \begin{enumerate} \item[(3)] {\bf Direction of Geodesic Rays:} Almost surely FPP geodesic rays have a well-defined direction (Theorems \ref{t:direxists} and \ref{dirnexists}).
 As in the case of word-geodesics, these are parametrized by points $\xi \in \pG$.
-A similar result is known in the Euclidean setting only under the unproven assumption of uniform curvature of the limit shape \cite{New95}.
+A similar result is known in the Euclidean setting only under the unproven assumption of uniform curvature of the limit shape \cite{New95} or strong convexity of the same \cite{DH14}.
+Direction of Busemann functions of geodesics in the Euclidean setting has been established in \cite{AH16}.

 \item[(4)] {\bf Coalescence of Geodesic Rays:} We show that for each direction $\xi \in \pG$, $o_1, o_2 \in G$, the pair of FPP geodesic rays from $o_1$ and $o_2$ in the direction $\xi$ almost surely coalesce, i.e., the set of edges in the symmetric difference of the two geodesic rays outside a sufficiently large ball centered at the identity element is empty (Theorem \ref{coalesce}).
 This is of course not true in general for word geodesic rays in hyperbolic groups (see Section \ref{sec-fppz}): geodesic rays in $\Ga$ converging to the same $\xi \in \pG$ eventually lie in a uniformly bounded neighborhood of each other.
 Coalescence in hyperbolic groups forces FPP geodesics to actually coincide beyond a point--a strictly stronger phenomenon.
 It follows from coalescence that for each $\xi\in \pG$, almost surely there exists a unique geodesic ray from the identity in direction $\xi$.
 In the planar Euclidean setting, coalescence and uniqueness of geodesic rays is known either in almost every direction or under some additional unproven assumptions such as the differentiability of the boundary of the limit shape \cite{LN96, DH17}. \end{enumerate}